ms-iot/content/OnBoardLED.md

 //This application flashes the on board LED of the Galileo board by calling GPIO functions directly in the embprpusr.dll instead of using the Arduino layer.

-bool state = false; // keeps track of the state of the GP LED
+ULONG state = LOW; // keeps track of the state of the on-board LED

 void setup()
 {